Surprise your loved ones with these DIY Valentine’s Day treat bags. The iron-on transfer printables can be customized and are fun to apply!

 Tip: Use the best quality format on your inkjet printer.

 To apply an image to the treat bag, carefully cut it out and place it face down on the bag.
 Using a dry iron on the highest setting, press down firmly, lifting and moving around every 10 seconds or so (about 5 times) until the graphic has transferred (read the instructions that come with your transfer paper for the best results).
-Remove the backing while it’s still hot.
+Carefully remove the backing while it’s still hot.

 Using a safety pin tied around one end of the jute, feed it through the button hole, working around until you can feed it through the other button hole.
 Knot the ends together.